gabordicso/intland/README.md

 You'll need Java 8 and Maven 3.x to build and run the project.
 ## Usage
 ### Build
 Clone the project, cd to the `gabordicso-test` folder, and run `mvn clean package`.
+It will build the project, package it in a `.war` file, and run the unit tests and integration tests.
 ### Run
 In the `gabordicso-test` folder, cd to `target` and run `java -jar target/gabordicso-test-0.0.1-SNAPSHOT.war`.
 Then open http://localhost:8080/ in your browser.